muset-ai/awesome-nanobanana2/gen-tool/README.md

 ## 📋 Description

 Gen-Tool is a Node.js utility that generates README files from case data stored in YAML files.
-It supports multiple languages (currently Chinese and English) and assembles content from template files.
+It assembles content from template files in English.

 ## 🔧 Installation